marco-buratto/lampone-pi/README.md

 \
 Use the qemu box: launch the Debian arm64 system on qemu**

-Within VirtualBox, open a terminal and launch the qemu emulation (as vagrant user):
+Within the vbox system, open a terminal and launch the qemu emulation (as vagrant user):

     cd qemu/
     ./run.sh

+Remember to enable the shared clipboard on VirtualBox to allow copy & pasting.
-A bind from port 22 of the qemu system and port 10022 of the vbox system is created, in order to be able to perform ssh and scp, see later.
+A bind from port 22 of the qemu system and port 10022 of the vbox system is created, in order to be able to perform ssh and scp.

 ![qemu box](vbqemu.setup/img/vnoxqemu.boot.png)